Wilsontomass/chatgpteam/README.md

 # ChatGPTeam

 This was an idea I had to make chatgpt write and test simple programs.

+It works by making ChatGPT talk to itself, by labelling one set of messages the "programmer" and the other the "product owner".
+The "two" AIs go back and forth writing a program until they either run out of time or are done.
+There's also a seperate chat that is created whenever the program is tested, allowing chatGPT to try out its code.
 ## How to use:
 Clone the repo, then create a file called `.env` and enter your open AI information
 ```